-Because the application is for an improved discharge that consists of construction of a new outfall and any biological data collected in the vicinity of the outfall would not reflect the impacts of the proposed discharge, a demonstration of a BIP cannot directly be determined.
-However, as specified in EPA's ATSD, comparisons of the attributes of the proposed discharge (e.g., volume and composition) and receiving water with conditions near other outfalls that discharge effluent of similar volume and composition and in similar receiving water (i.e., current discharge) can be used to predict whether a BIP would exist as a result of the proposed discharge.
-In addition, 40 CFR 125.63 requires that biological monitoring also be conducted at the new discharge site to provide the basis for demonstrating a BIP in compliance with the requirements of 40 CFR 125.62(c).
+In this case, demonstration of a BIP cannot be directly determined, because the proposed discharge is through a new outfall that was not put into operation until January 2009.
+Data on biological conditions near the new outfall collected since January 2009 are not available, and even if some data were available, it is unlikely that any adverse effects associated with discharge through the new outfall would be apparent so quickly.
+Moreover, GWA has not installed a diffuser on the new outfall as proposed in the application.
+However, as specified in EPA's ATSD, comparisons of the attributes of the proposed discharge (e.g., volume and composition) and receiving water with conditions near other outfalls that discharge effluent of similar volume and composition and in similar receiving water (e.g., the discharge through the previous outfall) can be used to predict whether a BIP would exist as a result of the proposed discharge.
+In addition, 40 CFR 125.63 requires that biological monitoring also be conducted at the proposed discharge site to provide the basis for demonstrating a BIP in compliance with the requirements of 40 CFR 125.62(c).

-In the application, GWA provided results of several reef surveys that were conducted in the vicinity of the current discharge.
+In the application, GWA provided results of several reef surveys that were conducted in the vicinity of the previous discharge.
 Surveys were conducted once in 1973 and quarterly from August 1989 to September 1994 (Boyd 1998).
 In addition, GWA provided baseline benthic community monitoring surveys conducted for the proposed discharge.
 These studies were conducted in August 2005, March 2006, and January 2007 (Bailey-Brock and Krause 2007).
-Even though both discharges are expected to be similar in composition and will discharge into the same receiving water, GWA did not predict whether unacceptable biological conditions would occur as a result of the proposed discharge based on a comparison of biological monitoring data at each site and the attributes of the proposed discharge.
+Even though both discharges were expected to be similar in composition and flow into the same receiving water, GWA did not predict whether unacceptable biological conditions would occur as a result of the proposed discharge based on a comparison of biological monitoring data at each site and the attributes of the proposed discharge.
 According to EPA's ATSD, biological impact assessments for improved discharges involve not only describing the current biological communities but also determining whether a BIP will exist beyond the ZID after improvements to the discharge, which requires predictive demonstrations of future biological conditions near the new outfall and elsewhere in the receiving water.
-In the application, GWA has not provided the necessary biological information to adequately assess whether biological impacts would occur as a result of the proposed discharge.
+In the application, GWA has not provided the necessary biological information to adequately assess whether biological impacts would occur as a result of the proposed discharge through the new outfall.

-Since the necessary biological data are not available for review, EPA cannot assess the extent to which the proposed discharge may impact the structure of the biological community in the vicinity of the new outfall.
+Since GWA did not provide the necessary biological data for review, EPA cannot assess the extent to which the proposed discharge may impact the structure of the biological community in the vicinity of the new outfall.
 Consequently, EPA cannot be assured that there are acceptable biological conditions that would occur or that a BIP would exist in the vicinity of the proposed discharge and in other areas potentially affected by the discharge.